monhacks/crystalinheritance/FEATURES.md

 ### Moves

+* HM moves are forgettable at any time.
 * Cut is Steel-type, 60 power, 100% accuracy.
 * Fly has 100% accuracy.
 * Strength is 90 power fighting-type.